agathb/quadrucode/README.md

-This project uses four models to generate a plot of the lightcurve for specified parameers.
+This project uses four models to generate a plot of the afterglow lightcurve for specified parameers.
 The aim is to understand the dependencies of each model and compare them.

 # Models
 ## BoxFit